Ihsaan-f/google-meeter/README.md

 - This is a feature for school students
 - You can configure part from line 24 to line 28 by just replacing the values(Example:-schedule.every().day.at("08:30").do(meet1) you can just change the "8:30 in this case so it becomes-schedule.every().day.at("09:00").do(meet1) which will tell the programme to open the google meet at that time

+3. ###Automatic leaving-
+-You can type how many minutes after you want to leave automatically

+4. ###Manually leaving-
+- You don't have to type any minutes and do it the normal way of just pressing the red leave button

 ## IF your account has 2FA (2 Factor Authenthication)
 - You only need to do this if you have errors
 - You might run the program and wait for it to reach the 2FA confirmation page